antirez/linenoise/README.markdown

 # Linenoise

-A minimal, zero-config, readline replacement.
+A minimal, zero-config, BSD licensed, readline replacement.

 ## Can a line editing library be 20k lines of code?